Meow-011/LOCKON-SYSTEM-DIAGNOSTIC-ANALYZER/README.md

 **"Tactical Security.
 Zero Footprint."**

-LOCKON is engineered for **Portable "Plug-and-Play" Audits**.
+LOCKON: SYSTEM DIAGNOSTIC ANALYZER is engineered for **Portable "Plug-and-Play" Audits**.
 It eliminates the need for complex agent installations, making it the perfect tool for rapid assessments across disconnected or high-security environments.

 *   **Step 1: Deploy (Flash & Go)**
     *   Load LOCKON onto a secure **USB Flash Drive**.